knative-extensions/eventing-redis/sink/README.md

   using a cloud instance of Redis (for example, Redis DB on IBM Cloud), a TLS certificate will need to be configured, prior to installing the event sink.

-      Edit the [`config-tls`](config/config-tls.yaml) Config Map to add the TLS Certicate from your cloud instance of Redis to the `cert.pem` data key:
+      Edit the [`tls-secret`](config/tls-secret.yaml) Secret to add the TLS Certificate from your cloud instance of Redis to the `TLS_CERT` data key:

       ```
-      vi sink/config/config-tls.yaml
+      vi sink/config/tls-secret.yaml
       ```

       Add your certificate to the file, and save the file.
 Will be applied in the next step.